Luteal Phase Defect

 During this phase, the lining of your uterus normally becomes thicker to prepare for a possible pregnancy.

 If you have a luteal phase defect, the lining of your uterus does not grow properly each month.
-This can make it difficult to become or remain pregnant.
-However, persistent luteal phase defect has not been proven to be a direct cause of infertility.
+This can make it difficult to become or remain pregnant, although there is a debate about whether this is a direct cause of infertility.

 A luteal phase defect may also be called an "inadequate luteal phase" or an abnormality in endometrial development.